PidgeyUsedGust/fish/README.md

 * the register
 * the direction of the instruction pointer

+whenever they are applicable.
 There are two main ways to trigger debug views.

-### Debug mode
+#### Debug mode

 When running the interpreter with the `--debug` flag, a debug view is printed after each instruction is executed.
 In conjunction with `--tick <seconds>`, this roughly mimicks the online interpreter.

-### Breakpoints
+#### Breakpoints

 A breakpoint can be put on a cell by a backtick \`.
 Each time this cell it executed, a debug view is printed.
+Output to stdout is resumed normally.

-## Comment section
+### Comment section

 When writing a **><>** program, I like to keep some notes with me such as a pseudocode outline of what it should do, examples of stack manipulation sequences or an explanation of code for PPCG answers.
-Generally, they can be included in the **><>** program without interrupting its functionality, like in the following example.
+Generally, they can be included in the **><>** program without interrupting its functionality, like in the following example from [this answer](http://codegolf.stackexchange.com/a/111300/63647).

     :1%:?vr1(?v1n;
          >n;n0<

     :                 Duplicate i (need it if i%1 != 0)
      1                Push 1
       %               Pop i and 1, push i%1